3DStreet/3dstreet-docs/blog/2025-05-22-introducing-ai-assistant-beta-your-creative-partner-for-street-design.md

 ## Beta Status and Availability

 The AI Assistant is currently in beta, which means it's still evolving and may occasionally (often?) misinterpret requests or behave unexpectedly.
-During this early release period, the AI Assistant is available free of charge* to all 3DStreet users.
+During this early release period, the AI Assistant is available free of charge* to all 3DStreet users, but you must be signed in.

 We're actively collecting feedback to improve the experience and would love to hear about your interactions – both successful and challenging!
 Please share them in our Discord server or other social media (links in footer).

 *Fine print: We reserve the right to set daily caps for free users if usage exceeds our budget limits.
+Users must be signed-in to use the Assistant.
+We reserve the right to log chat conversations to improve the AI Assistant and our street design tools.

 ## What's Next?